hindu-comm/mail_stream_advaita-l/2016/07/sarvAtma_bhAva_as_ex/09__H_S_Chandramouli.md

 >>
 >>
 >>
->> Reg your observation << ​So, if the person was meditating on brahma
+>> Reg your observation << So, if the person was meditating on brahma
 >> before GYAna, he will start to meditate on something else after GYAna!?
 >>
 >> Do you have any clear idea of what you have understood??
 >>
->> ​If yes, please tell that.
+>> If yes, please tell that.
 Such ambiguous claims are not useful. >>,
 >>
 >>
 >>